-CVMA, along with other agriculture and animal welfare groups, is gravely concerned this initiative will have a negative impact on animal health in Colorado.
+CVMA, along with other agriculture and animal welfare groups, was gravely concerned this initiative would have a negative impact on animal health in Colorado.

-CVMA is highly concerned about Ballot Initiative 16 because it would have significant, extremely negative impacts on Colorado’s animals, their owners, and the veterinary profession.
+CVMA was highly concerned about Ballot Initiative 16 because it would have significant, extremely negative impacts on Colorado’s animals, their owners, and the veterinary profession.
 Every veterinarian takes an oath to protect animal health and welfare, prevent and relieve animal suffering, promote public health, and advance medical knowledge.
-Initiative 16 threatens all of those commitments.
+Initiative 16 would have threatened all of those commitments.

-Initiative 16 would radically redefine certain common veterinary medical practices as criminal animal cruelty and criminal sexual acts with animals.
+Initiative 16 would have radically redefined certain common veterinary medical practices as criminal animal cruelty and criminal sexual acts with animals.

-If passed by Colorado voters in 2022, the initiative would:
+If passed by Colorado voters in 2022, the initiative would have:

 CVMA is working hard to educate the public on the impact of Initiative 16.
-Here’s where CVMA has appeared in the news to speak up and speak out on behalf of veterinarians.
+Here’s where CVMA and the CVMA position statement on Ballot Initiative 16 have been featured in the news.

 Opposing this initiative will be a very long process.
 CVMA and other agriculture groups are working hard to prepare for a long opposition effort.